 If you are aged 13 to 19 (or up to 25 if you have a disability), you can seek careers advice and guidance from the Government’s National Careers Helpline and webchat service.
 Find out more here.

-The Plotr and Prospects websites also provide useful information about career pathways based on your interests.
-Both sites are designed with young people in mind and provide fun and interactive guidance.
+The Prospects website also provides useful information about career pathways based on your interests.

 Don't forget, your school or college also has responsibility for your careers education.
 They may even employ a careers-qualified teacher or guidance worker so make sure you find out who you can talk to.
 The Birmingham Careers Service has an excellent website, so use that too!